DGtal-team/dgtal.github.io/_posts/2025-06-26-dgtal-release2.1.md

 * New Sparse Voxel Octree and Direct Acyclic Sparse Voxel Octree data structure to represent large digital sets ([DigitalSetByOctree](https://dgtal-team.github.io/doc-nightly/moduleDigitalSets.html))
 * Many improvements in the QuickHull implementation with application to lattice polytopes and convexity computations ([QuickHull](https://dgtal-team.github.io/doc-nightly/moduleQuickHull.html))
-* It is now easier to use DGtal in external projects (see [For users](https://www.dgtal.org/users/)).
+* It is now easier to use DGtal in external projects (see [For users](https://www.dgtal.org/users/))
-* Better python bindings build  infrastructure (with python bindings available on linux, macos and windows).
-Give it a try with `pip install dgtal`.
+* Better python  build infrastructure for the bindings available on linux and macos.
+Give it a try with `pip install dgtal`
 * ... and many bugfixes.